Central Union High School (El Centro, California): The Great Spartan Band

 The Great Spartan Band performs at all home football games and is known for its "Spartan Shuffle" as it enters the field during pre-game and as it exits the field after halftime.
 The band also performs in local events and parades in Imperial and San Diego counties.
 In addition, Central has an award-winning jazz band and a wind ensemble.

-The band has performed across the country and received awards and honors from the Orange Coast College Jazz Festivals, El Centro Navy Base Jazz Festival, Southwestern College Jazz Festival, Imperial Valley College Jazz Festival, USC Concert of the Bands, UCLA Band Festival, Holiday Bowl Music Festivals, Columbus Day Parade, Mother Goose Parade, and the Disneyland Parades and concerts in 1975, 1976, 1977, and 1987.
+The band has performed across the country and received awards and honors from the Orange Coast College Jazz Festivals, El Centro Navy Base Jazz Festival, Southwestern College Jazz Festival, Imperial Valley College Jazz Festival, USC Concert of the Bands, UCLA Band Festival, Holiday Bowl Music Festivals, Columbus Day Parade, Mother Goose Parade, Hawaii memorial parades, and the Disneyland Parades and concerts in 1975, 1976, 1977, and 1987.

 Under the direction of Jimmie Cannon from 1966 to 1996, the Great Spartan Band began to travel extensively and in 1972 performed in Mexico City, where it was honored by the Mexican President Luis Echeverría.
 The band has a standing invitation to perform in the Mardi Gras parades in New Orleans, most recently in 2016.
 The band also traveled to Disney World in Florida in 1995, where it participated in the Magic Kingdom Easter Parade.

 The Great Spartan Band was invited by Congressman Bob Filner (California's 51st District) to participate in the 2010 Memorial Day Parade in Washington, DC.